Govt close to finalising low-cost retirement investment scheme details

 Follow topic:

-- The CPF Lifetime Retirement Investment Scheme (LRIS), announced in 2016, is still under review, with the Ministry of Manpower in the "final stages" of studying it.
+- The previously proposed CPF Lifetime Retirement Investment Scheme (LRIS), announced in 2016, is still under review, with the Ministry of Manpower in the "final stages" of studying its response.

-- The LRIS aims to offer a simple, low-cost investment option, balancing risk and return, for CPF members lacking investment expertise, using a "glide path" strategy.
+- The previously proposed LRIS aims to offer a simple, low-cost investment option, balancing risk and return, for CPF members lacking investment expertise.

 - Manpower Minister Tan See Leng said the CPF Board is reviewing the recommendations, considering market changes to safeguard retirement adequacy.